-It’s evident by now that winter is well on its way in Michigan.
-The calendar might not indicate it quite yet, but the weather sure does.
+It's evident by now that winter is on its way.
+The calendar might not indicate it just yet, but most Michiganders can feel it coming.

 Below are the primary ways our sleep is impacted by the transition of the seasons.

 The thermal environment around you is one of the most important variables when it comes to sleep.
 Your indoor temperature affects the quality of REM (rapid eye movement) sleep.

 Sleep experts say temps between 60 to 70 degrees Fahrenheit are optimal for a night of good, deep sleep, which is strong considered the most essential stage of sleep.

 This temperature window ensures that your core temperature won’t dramatically rise as you sleep, as an increase in body heat can sometimes trigger the body to wake up.

 Obviously, cooler indoor temps are more attainable during the winter when it’s colder outside.
 If these low temps are a bit too chilly for your liking, try bundling up under multiple blankets or wearing added layers of clothes.

 Any time your exposure to sunlight is reduced, your circadian rhythms are affected.
 Circadian rhythms are mental, physical, and behavioral changes that follow a 24-hour cycle.
 They are your internal clock, regulating how alert or how sleepy you are.

 The impact of the sun’s shorter shifts is two-fold when it comes to your sleeping patterns: You lose more time with the most natural source of vitamin D there is, the sun, and your melatonin levels increase due to the lack of daylight.